 And on June 3, CDC will use this tool to support our prevention partners’ efforts to relay one of the most important health messages needed to combat the devastating toll that HIV and AIDS are still having in the United States: Take the Test.
 Take Control.
 This message emphasizes that knowing your HIV status is a critical step to protecting your health and that of others.

 The purpose of the event is to foster dialogue among people planning NHTD events or activities.
-Moderated by CDCNPIN staff, we’ll be joined by CDC’s Director of the National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention Dr. Kevin Fenton, (NAPWA) will share information on activities and practices for NHTD, and HIV.gov will be on hand to discuss using new media to get your message out for NHTD.
+Moderated by CDCNPIN staff, we’ll be joined by CDC’s Director of the National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention, Dr. Kevin Fenton, as well as CDC’s Director of the Division of HIV/AIDS Prevention, Dr. Jonathan Mermin, with a special message from CDC Director Dr. Thomas Frieden.
+The National Association of People with AIDS(NAPWA) will share information on activities and practices for NHTD, and HIV.gov will be on hand to discuss using new media to get your message out for NHTD.

 Please join us on June 3, 2010, from 3:00pm to 4:30pm EST for the National HIV Testing Day Twitter Town Hall.
 Use the hashtag #NHTD to join the conversation, and follow @CDCNPIN , @NAPWAUS , and @AIDSgov for updates .
 Questions about how the Twitter Town Hall will work?
 Leave a comment, or send CDCNPIN a message on Twitter – we’d love to hear from you!